"The basic overarching plot is, 'What is the contrived nonsense that drives Cthulhu to take a human form and go to high school?'"

 - The Hub aired a miniseries based on Clue that essentially took the characters from the game and made then teens.

-- One of the magazines not directly affiliated with any fed (I want to say Pro Wrestling Illustrated) ran a feature that was short comic strips of the wrestlers of the day in high school.
+- One of the magazines not directly affiliated with any fed ran a feature that was short comic strips of the wrestlers of the day in high school.
 One was Steve Austin standing up on a chair flipping the bird into the air saying "If you hate algebra, give me a Hell Yeah!" while the teacher said "Steven, sit down.", and one with Kane shooting flames out of the stove in Home Ec.
-They did this for a few issues and then had a fan contest on who could write the best one, then published the contest winners in the magazine.
+It happened for a few issues and then had a fan contest on who could write the best one, then published the contest winners in the magazine.

 Religion and Mythology